 MLS Laser Therapy presents a potential solution for individuals experiencing Long Covid.
 This FDA-approved device can effectively reduce inflammation in specific treatment areas, offering relief to Long Covid symptoms related to breathing and respiration.
 For those struggling with lung inflammation due to Long Covid, targeting each lung with the pain-free laser for 15 minutes each can accelerate the healing process and alleviate the inflammation responsible for unwanted Long Covid symptoms in the lungs.

 Looking for a non-invasive healing option like MLS Laser Therapy?
 Here in Charlotte, NC, Better Brain & Body has you covered.
 Call 704-752-8100 to schedule a free phone consultation to discuss with Dr. Brown if MLS Laser Therapy is right for you.
-Or, please fill out this form.
+Or, schedule an appointment online using the button below.

 Check out this link to visit our webpage about the MLS Laser Therapy device at Better Brain & Body.